Danielle V. Minson — Raising the Bar

-Building on Lessons from Pittsburgh and the Holocaust: January’s Inside Scoop
+Building on Lessons from Pittsburgh and the Holocaust: The Scoop in January

 Lessons from Pittsburgh.
 Brian Jaffee, the Executive Director of The Jewish Foundation of Cincinnati, and I are fortunate to participate in a low-profile, national peer network of about 50 Jewish Federation and Foundation CEOs that calls itself the Tarrytown Group (after the first place they met about 15 years ago).
 When we met recently, we heard from my friend Jeff Finkelstein, CEO of the Jewish Federation of Pittsburgh.